 The palace is one of the most popular attractions in Venice.
 Even during the off-season it can get crowded, and it’s not unusual for the queues outside to extend right round the corner into Piazza San Marco.

 The best way to beat the crowds is to arrive early.
-Aim to get to the entrance (located on the south-facing seafront side) for 9am, when the palace opens.
+Aim to get to the entrance (located on the south-facing seafront side) at 9am, when the palace opens.

 10.30am: take a coffee break